-Where a pupil is receiving SEND support, or is classified as having SEND, all staff are informed through meetings with the learning support department, and the distribution of 'SEN Pupil Passports' and 'Individual Education Plans' (IEPs) for individual educational provision.
+6.1 Where a pupil is receiving SEND support, or is classified as having SEND, all staff are informed through meetings with the learning support department, and the distribution of 'SEN Pupil Passports' and 'Individual Education Plans' (IEPs) for individual educational provision.

-Pupil Passports are school-wide documents (Appendix 2), drawn up by the SENCo and/or class teachers, in consultation with parents and pupils.
+6.2 Pupil Passports are school-wide documents (Appendix 2), drawn up by the SENCo and/or class teachers, in consultation with parents and pupils.
 This document highlights a pupil's individual needs, and what adjustments are required in the classroom to support them.
+These are informally updated throughout the year, and formally updated once a year.
+In consultation with the parents, it may be agreed that a Pupil Passport is not required, or that a Pupil Passport may not need to be regularly updated - for example, for children with a very mild learning difficulty, or a condition such as colour blindness.

-Individual Education Plans (IEPs) are drawn up by Learning Support staff who are assigned to work with these pupils in liaison with the SENCo and curriculum staff (Appendix 3).
+6.3 Individual Education Plans (IEPs) are drawn up by Learning Support staff who are assigned to work with these pupils in liaison with the SENCo and curriculum staff (Appendix 3).
 The LS staff monitor progress and give advice on any differentiation needed in lessons.
-LSC pupils are tested in LSC to monitor their progress in terms of reading accuracy, speed, reading comprehension and spelling accuracy.
-LSC staff liaise with classroom and departmental staff to discuss progress after each set of exams, and whether the period of tuition should cease, or a new IEP will need to encompass new targets.
+LSC staff liaise with classroom and departmental staff to discuss progress after each set of exams, and whether the period of support should cease, or a new IEP will need to encompass new targets.